paing95/course-management-mern/README.md

 3. Socket.io for chat feature.

 Live version is available at: [Vercel Hosted Website](https://course-management-sage.vercel.app/login).
+Chat is not working on Vercel Live Version.
+Recommend to try on the localhost.